 In places like Canada’s Northwest Territories, repeated fires have transformed some forests, eliminating dominant tree species and replacing them with others whose light seeds were carried on the wind.

 Scientists have estimated that increased global fire activity could push more than 1,000 threatened plant and animal species closer to extinction.
 Changing fire patterns are transforming landscapes and utterly remaking ecosystems.

-Photo, posted July 22, 2018, courtesy of Artem Beliakin via Flickr.
+Photo, posted December 19, 2022, courtesy of Brian Pippin/USFWS via Flickr.